Bank of England keeps eye on buy-to-let mortgages, market liquidity

 The BoE gave a clean bill of health to the government's scheme to help first-time buyers purchase homes, saying it did not pose a risk to financial stability and there was no need to change its terms.

-In its last report three months ago, the FPC focussed on the risks posed by Greece's worsening debt crisis.
+In its last report three months ago, the FPC focused on the risks posed by Greece's worsening debt crisis.

 Since then the situation has eased, while concerns about steep share price falls in China have intensified.